Political Science (POLI) 550

 Political Science 550: Women, Equality, Representation is designed to introduce you to key concepts in feminist thought and central currents in feminist history and examine representation of women in mass media and electoral politics.

-Women were once excluded from formal institutions of political power because of their sex, and now, nearly a century after winning the right to vote and stand for political office, women remain significantly under–represented in elected parliaments and legislatures, within government bureaucracies, and more generally, public decision-making structures.
-Representation in electoral politics provides a rough measure of women’s political equality.
-On the surface, demands for “gender parity,” “equality,” or “balanced representation” are straightforward and their achievement easily measured—for instance, political equality will be realized when women win fifty per cent of the seats in the institutions of democratic government, constitute roughly half of the management ranks of the civil service, and are appointed in the same proportion as men to the bench, the Senate, and so on.
-But beyond simple measures of gender parity in electoral representation lie complex questions, questions that reflect the organizing concepts and the key themes of this course: equality and representation.
+Women were once excluded from formal institutions of political power because of their sex and now, decades after winning the right to vote and stand for political office, women remain significantly under-represented in elected parliaments and legislatures.
+Representation in electoral politics provides a rough measure of women's political equality.
+On the surface, demands for "gender parity", "equality" or "fair representation" are straightforward and their achievement easily measured - - for instance, political equality will be realized when women win 50 per cent of the seats in the institutions of democratic government, constitute roughly half of the management ranks of the civil service and are appointed on par with men to the bench, the Senate, and so on.
+But beyond simple measures of gender parity in electoral representation lie complex questions, questions which reflect the organizing concepts and the key themes of the course, equality and representation.

 What does equality for women mean in theory and practice?
-For example, even if women constitute half of the elected officials, some women, including racialized minorities, lesbian, immigrant, and poor women, and women living with disabilities, may not see themselves reflected among office holders, especially in the top jobs that indicate leadership.
-Can we say women are “equal” when some are adequately represented, but not others?
-Furthermore, what does equality for women require—being treated in the same way as men, or recognition of women’s different experiences and needs?
-The concept of representation is similarly multi–faceted.
-Does electing women to half of the seats in legislatures mean that women’s interests will be put forward, their political claims carefully considered, and their policy needs met?
-What are women’s interests?
-When women’s interests are diverse, as they invariably are, how can this diversity be appropriately represented?
-Can women’s ideas and goals be advanced by men, or is equality only achieved when women represent themselves?
+For example, even if women constitute half of the elected officials, some women, including racialized minorities, lesbian, immigrant, poor women and women living with disabilities, may not see themselves reflected among the office holders.
+Can we say women are "equal" when some are adequately represented, but not others?
+Furthermore, what does equality for women require; being treated the same way as men, or recognition of women's different experiences and needs?
+The concept of representation is similarly multi-faceted.
+Does electing women to half of the seats in legislatures mean that women's interests will be put forward, their political claims carefully considered, and their policy needs met?
+What are women's interests?
+When women's interests are diverse, as they invariably are, how can this diversity be appropriately represented?
+Can women's ideas and goals be advanced by men, or is equality only achieved when women represent themselves?

-- explanations for women’s under–representation in political life and reasons for women’s increased success in electoral politics in the 1980s and 1990s
+- explanations for women's under-representation in political life and reasons for women's recent increased success in electoral politics

 - the nature and impact of women's political representation